FuelLabs/fuel-sequencer-deployments/seq-mainnet-1/README.md

 ### Joining Post-Genesis

-> Note: you can have a look at the option of using State Sync to get synced up faster: https://fuel-seq.simplystaking.xyz/fuel-mainnet/statesync

 Assumptions:

 1. You are already running a full Sequencer node with a Sidecar, by following the above instructions.
 2. The account being used to create your validator has at least 1FUEL, with enough extra to pay for gas.

+You should have a look at [the option of using State Sync](https://fuel-seq.simplystaking.xyz/fuel-mainnet/statesync) to get synced up faster.
+Note that:

+- You will need to specify at least two comma-separated RPC servers.
+You can either refer to the list of alternate RPC servers above or use the same one twice.

 To create the validator, run: